 Playful strategies that teach regulation will naturally harness all of that natural enthusiasm exuberant children have.
-Making things into games and at the same time teaching real regulation strategies will help them develop the control they need without dampening their joyful spirits.
+Making impulse control activities into games while at the same time teaching real regulation strategies will help them develop the control they need without dampening their joyful spirits.

 One way to help kids manage that energy is to talk about it in a concrete way.
-Instead of saying “calm down,” which is fairly abstract and hard to do, try saying:
+Instead of saying “calm down,” which is an abstract concept and hard to do, try saying:

 “WOW, you have all of GO today!
 GO, GO, GO, GO!
 I think you need to run around over here to get out some of that GO so you don’t run into anybody.
 Green Light means GO!”